Battle of Brunanburh (poem): Style and tone

 Accompanying the combatants are the usual "beasts of battle" found in other Old English poems—the wolf, the raven, and the eagle.
 The Battle of Brunanburh, however, seems to include a fourth animal, the guþhafoc (literally Goshawk), or "war-hawk," in line 64.
 However, editors and scholars of the poem have suggested that graedigne guþhafoc, "greedy war-hawk", is actually a kenning for the hasu-padan, / earn æftan hwit, the "dusky coated, white-tailed eagle" of lines 62b-63a.

 Simon Walker suggests that was written at Worcester, under the influence of its bishop, Koenwald, and that the emphasis on Edmund's contribution suggests that it was written during his reign.
 Sarah Foot finds the arguments for the first suggestion convincing but not the second.

+The poem's structure shows close affinity with Old Norse skaldic conventions, including disciplined use of alliterating head-staves (höfuðstafir) governing semantic meaning across half-lines, consistent with Eddic and skaldic compositional practice rather than standard Old English verse tradition.
+Technically precise ship terminology — including cnear (the Old Norse knörr, an ocean-going cargo vessel) and stefne (the prow) — combined with an outsider's perspective framing Britain as an island, suggests a Norse-literate composer for whom seafaring was lived experience.
+There are 8 word that are specific to weaponry terms and 11 word specific to marine terms.
+The poem's complete absence of Christian theological register, exceptional in a monastic chronicle, is consistent with an original heathen Norse composition later transcribed by a Christian scribe.